graphhopper/graphhopper/docs/web/api-doc.md

 debug              | false   | If true, the output will be formated. calc_points        | true    | If the points for the route should be calculated at all printing out only distance and time. type               | json    | Specifies the resulting format of the route, for `json` the content type will be application/json.
 Other possible format options: <br> `jsonp` you'll need to provide the callback function via the callback parameter.
-The content type will be application/javascript<br> `gpx`, the content type will be application/gpx+xml, see below for more parameters.
+The content type will be application/javascript<br> `gpx`, the content type will be application/gpx+xml, see below for more parameters. point_hint         | -       | Optional parameter.
+Specifies a hint for each point.
+The hint will be compared to the name of the edge, only similar edges will be matched.

 ### GPX